CahanLab/cancerCellNet/README.md

 classRes_val<-rf_classPredict(rf_tsp, expValTrans, numRand=nrand)
 ```

-The results of the ^^ are different than the traditional CellNet in that they only (for now) return a classification matrix.
+The results of the analysis ^above^ are different than the traditional CellNet in that they only (for now) return a classification matrix.

 #### Plot the classification results
 ```R